mahdibahlouli/mahdibahlouli/README.md

 <details>
   <summary><h3>👨‍💻 About Me</h3></summary>
   <p>
     I've been passionate about computers since childhood, leading me to explore the vast world of technology.
 Linux fuels my day-to-day work, and I strive to contribute to open-source communities.
-My current focus is on mastering Web3, building secure decentralized apps, and continually improving myself both professionally and personally.
+My current focus is on mastering Solana's high-performance blockchain, building secure decentralized apps, and continually improving myself both professionally and personally.
   </p>
 </details>